confluentinc/ksql/docs/tutorials/clickstream-docker.rst

 **Prerequisites**

--  Docker is installed and configured with at least 4 GB of memory.
+-  Docker must be installed and configured with at least 4 GB of memory.

    -  `macOS <https://docs.docker.com/docker-for-mac/install/>`__
    -  `All platforms <https://docs.docker.com/engine/installation/>`__